Finite- and Large- Sample Inference for Model and Coefficients in High-dimensional Linear Regression with Repro Samples: Introduction

-A recent work by the authors \cite{xie_repro_2022} provided a repro samples framework for statistical inference under a general setup in which the number of parameters $p$ is less than the number of observations $n$.
+A recent work by the authors \cite{xie_repro_2022} provides a repro samples framework for statistical inference under a general setup, in which the number of parameters $p$ is less than the number of observations $n$.
 The current paper focuses on the high-dimensional $p \gg n$ case that was not discussed in \cite{xie_repro_2022}.
-New procedures and theoretical results with conditions tailored to high-dimensional models that guarantee the performance of the proposed method in both finite and large sample cases are developed.
+New procedures and theoretical results with conditions tailored to high-dimensional models that guarantee the performance of the proposed method in both finite and large-sample cases are developed.
+Finally, as discussed in \cite{xie_repro_2022}, the repro samples approach is related to other modern simulation-based procedures, such as the bootstrap \cite{efron_bootstrap_1992, chatterjee_bootstrapping_2011}, the approximate Bayesian computation \cite{beaumont_approximate_2002, craiu_approximate_2023}, the inferential models \cite{Martin2015} and the generalized fiducial inference \cite{hannig_generalized_2016}, where artificial data are used to address inference problems.